TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

 - Accessibility review for dynamic type, focus order, touch targets, color contrast, TalkBack labels, and high-contrast Black theme behavior.

+### Main tabs polish

+- Top main tabs and the bottom main-tab fallback both continue to use the existing `ScrollableTabLayout`; BottomNavigationView is intentionally not part of this pass.
+- The shared main TabLayout and channel TabLayout now use a Material 3-style surface container, primary-colored selected state/indicator, muted on-surface-variant unselected state, and theme ripple so dynamic/manual theme colors continue to drive selected tab emphasis.
+- NewPipe Material defaults the main tabs position to Bottom for new installs or unset preferences only.
+Existing saved Top or Bottom values keep using the same `main_tabs_position` preference key and are not migrated or overwritten.
+- A real Material `BottomNavigationView` remains a future conditional step for bottom mode with five or fewer tabs; many-tab bottom mode should keep a scrollable TabLayout fallback.

 ### Risky areas to defer

 Defer or handle only with dedicated test plans because regressions here can